will89/lineserver/README.md

 The line offset bytes are written to a file as unsigned long longs, and the total line count is memorized.
 Every request to /lines/<line index>
 validates that line index is less than the line count.
-After that 2 unsigned long longs, start and end, are read from the line offset bytes, 16 bytes.
-Then end - start - 1 bytes are read from the file and served to the client, this strips the newline character for the line.
+After that 2 unsigned long longs, start and end, are read from the line offset bytes file, 16 bytes.
+Then end - start - 1 bytes are read from the file and served to the client, this strips the newline character from the line.

 # How will your system perform with a 1 GB file? a 10 GB file? a 100 GB file?
 The system should be able to scale with the size of most files quite easily,